norashala/Employee-Payroll-Tracker/README.md

 ## Description

-The goal of this project is to track teh salary input of employees.
-You will be asked to to input first name, last name, and salary and you will be able to add any number of emplyees.
-They will be saved onto the tracker in order for you to view them in order of input.
+The Employee Payroll Tracker is a web application designed to help payroll managers easily manage and track employee payroll data.
+This tool allows users to add employee details such as first name, last name, and salary, and provides a clear overview of all employees.
+The data is displayed alphabetically by last name, and the console shows computed and aggregated payroll data to assist in company budgeting.

+## Features

+- Add employee details (first name, last name, salary)
+- Prompt to continue adding employees or cancel
+- Display employee data sorted alphabetically by last name
+- Display computed and aggregated payroll data in the console